isl/A-QuB-2/README.md

 * Results download in CSV format for furthe (offline) analysis

 The system is an extension of a previous version (called A-QuB), described in the following demo paper:

-Kritsotakis et al. "Assistive Query Building for Semantic Data."
-In SEMANTICS Posters&Demos.
+V. Kritsotakis, Y. Roussakis, T. Patkos, M. Theodoridou, *"Assistive Query Building for Semantic Data."* In SEMANTICS Posters&Demos.
 2018 ([PDF](https://ceur-ws.org/Vol-2198/paper_107.pdf)).

 The current version a) implements a configuration model that allows fully configuring the application through a properties file, b) has been extended for supporting additional functionalities, such as filtering  by number range, boolean value, date range (including expressions like '20th century', 'decade of 1970', etc.), and others.

 ## Technologies Used